alexeykuz-sys/MyRecipe-MS3/README.md

 I checked that log out buttons redirects you back to log in page.
 -**Register**
 I checked that register button is visible to all guest, not logged in users.
-I checked that user gets rel
+I checked that user gets relevant notifications if user tries to register with less symbols or wrond symbols.
+I checked that user get notification and redirected to profile page.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories

 User story testing: